-Duplicate content can be a huge SEO nightmare.
+Duplicate content can be an SEO issue.

 If you are not careful, it can tank your website’s search engine rankings and cause you to lose traffic.